doramrx/doramrx/README.md

 ## Hello World!
 I'm Isadora
 ### ✨ About me ✨
+- 💻 I’m currently working as software developer intern at Senior Sistemas.
 - 🎓 I'm graduating in Analysis and Development of Systems.
 - 💡 I’m also learning Angular Framework.